 You will understand feminist hypocrisy when you see that modern feminists are campaigning hard for menstrual leave from their offices.
 While they do that and when such campaigns are promoted by UN organization, feminists also try to shame Indian method of keeping women separate.

 However, if you closely look at this proposition you will understand that feminists are only telling lies here.
-Women when given rest in traditional system can have all those 60 days for themselves than using sanitary pads (and again asking for leave in those days).
+Women when given rest per the traditional system, can have all those 60 days only for themselves than using sanitary pads (and again asking for leave in those days).

 Menstruating Women and Deity Worship

 Feminists have been vocal about menstruating women not given the opportunity for deity worship in many temples or even at home.
-They termed this as patriarchal oppression against them.
-Vedic gurus however are very clear about this.
-Anyone in unclean manner can’t perform deity worship.
-Since menstrual flow is continuous, and can’t be predicted, women are prohibited deity worship during that time.
+They termed this patriarchal oppression against them.
+Vedic gurus, however, are very clear about this.
+Anyone in an unclean manner can’t perform deity worship.
+Since the menstrual flow is continuous, and can’t be predicted, women are prohibited deity worship during that time.
 Similarly, any man who touched such a woman or who is not properly bathed and cleaned can’t perform deity worship.
-You may also know that a man (Brahmin) can’t do puja if he is cut and bleeding and similarly their can’t be any animal sacrifice to god if the animal is hurt in any manner So anything that is oozing blood from anywhere is considered impure and can’t be involved in deity worship.
+You may also know that a man (Brahmin) can’t do puja if he has a cut and bleeding and similarly there can’t be any animal sacrifice to god if the animal is woozing blood from anywhere.
+So anything that is oozing blood from anywhere is considered impure and can’t be involved in deity worship.
 So, we find there is no discrimination against women by stopping them from deity worship during menstruation.

 The Manufactured ‘Need‘